Rufus For Real

 ↓ Jump to Recipe

-Salmon Sushi Bowls are an easy, flavor-packed dinner with roasted salmon, rice, crunchy vegetables, and creamy sriracha mayo.
-30-minutes, fresh, and perfect for busy weeknights or easy meal prep.
+These Salmon Sushi Bowls are everything you love about sushi—without the rolling.
+Tender baked salmon, fluffy rice, crisp vegetables, and creamy sriracha mayo come together in an easy 30-minute dinner that's perfect for busy weeknights or meal prep.

 Let's get started!